 During this season of Thanksgiving, Mrs. Robbins shares the importance of expressing genuine gratitude.

-Students attend on campus classes on Monday, Wednesday and Friday.
-On the students’ off campus days of Tuesday and Thursday students are required to complete assignments in preparation for on campus days.
-The off campus days are not days off; the off campus day schedule should mirror the students’ on campus days.
+Students attend on-campus classes on Monday, Wednesday, and Friday.
+On Tuesdays and Thursdays, students are required to complete assignments at home in preparation for on-campus days.
+The off-campus days are not days off; the off-campus day schedule should mirror the students’ on-campus days.

-Juniors and seniors do have a short on campus schedule on Tuesdays and Thursdays.
+Juniors and seniors may have a short on-campus schedule on Tuesdays and Thursdays.